 There are reading tests in both English and Welsh.
 Each test takes up to an hour but younger children can take a break part-way through.
-Children in English-medium schools take only the English reading test.
-Children in Years 4 to 9 in Welsh-medium schools take the reading tests in both languages.
-Children in Years 2 and 3 in Welsh-medium schools are only expected to take the Welsh reading test, although schools may choose to let Year 3 learners take the English reading test as well.
+Children in Years 4 to 9 in Welsh-medium schools take the tests in both languages.
+Children in Years 2 and 3 are only expected to take the Welsh reading test although schools may choose to let Year 3 pupils take the English reading test as well.